distcode/SC-300/Guides/ServicePrincipal.md

 Remove-MgServicePrincipal -ServicePrincipalId $SP.Id
 ```

->Note: The last command removed only the SP but not the application object.
+>Note: The last command removes only the SP but not the application object.

 To remove the application object: